Alejandroq12/vue-fundamentals/README.md

 To run the project, follow these instructions:

 - After Cloning this repo to your local machine.
-- You can also use `npm start` command in terminal to run this at the localhost.
+- You can also use `npm run serve` command in terminal to run this at the localhost.

 ### Run tests